Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 Note that there are two other READMEs, one in the repo's `Calibration` folder and the other in `DLTdv8a Integration` folder.
 The former contains instructions on how to calibrate the camera and mirrors using BCT and notes on some special cases, while the latter contains instructions on how to use the mirror reconstruction toolbox with DLTdv8a to reconstruct tracked points in a video.

+> All the scripts can be called directly from the command window from anywhere after initializing the toolbox (which adds it to the MATLAB path.

 ## **Step I: Toolbox Initialization + Project Setup + Calibrating Setup With BCT**

 Before we start, we need to initialize the toolbox and set up a project directory in which we will be working.
 The project directory contains all the necessary files and folders for the mirror reconstruction toolbox to work effectively, and is also where the calibration and reconstruction results are stored.

-1. Clone this repository and head to the folder `Mirror Reconstruction Toolbox`.
+1. Clone this repository, launch MATLAB in any folder apart from the cloned one, and navigate to the folder `Mirror Reconstruction Toolbox` from within MATLAB.

-2. Open up the file `setup_mirror_recosntruction_toolbox.m` and run it.
+2. Open up the file `setup_mirror_reconstruction_toolbox.m` and run it.
 This will add the toolbox to MATLAB's path and generate a couple of important files to keep track of and manage the projects you'll be creating (`project_dirs.m` and `toolbox_dir.mat`).

+	> WARNING: If you run `setup_mirror_reconstruction_toolbox.m` directly from its folder (so that MATLAB opens in its directory), the script will think that the toolbox is already on the path, and enter reintiailzie/reset mode.
+Therefore, it is recommended to launch MATLAB in some other path and then navigate to the `Mirror Reconstruction Toolbox` directory for a first-time setup.
+Otherwise, you may proceed with re-initialize mode, and manually save the current working directory (i.e., `Cloned Path/Mirror Reconstruction Toolbox` to toolbox path by running `savepath(pwd)` in the command window.

 3. Create a project in any directory by navigating to it inside MATLAB and running the following in the command window:

 	```